The books we read in 2022: Central America books, travelogues, and Mexican literature

 Miriam Lancewood published her second book Wild at Heart last year, continuing on from her book Woman in Wilderness, recounting her days trekking and living in the New Zealnd mountains.
 In this second book, which we read in 2022, she tells about returning to Europe, finding nature on this peopled continent, and returning to Australia and New Zealand together with her life partner Peter.
 The book is a great reflection about nature, getting older, freedom, and the choices people make.

-Jupiter’s Travels is one of the Top Tem travel books for many readers.
-So I got curious a out this book by Ted Simon.
-This travel journal from the 70s is a demonstration of the true spirut of world travel.
+Jupiter’s Travels is one of the Top 10 travel books all times for many readers.
+So I got curious about this book by Ted Simon.
+This travel journal from the 70s is a demonstration of the true spirit of world travel.
 Just read it!

 11. The World in Half: a story about roots in Panama